 According to the Federal Trade Commission, millions of Americans have their identity stolen each year.
 Identity theft occurs when someone uses your personal information without your permission to commit fraud or other crimes for the purpose of:

-Stealing money from credit, checking and savings accounts.
+- Stealing money directly from credit, checking or savings accounts;

-Dumpster diving: Your unshredded bank statements, credit card statements, medical bills, pre-approved credit card solicitations and other personal documents can attract thieves and lead to a financial tragedy.
+Your un-shredded bank statements, credit card statements, medical bills, pre-approved credit card solicitations and other personal documents can attract thieves and lead to a financial tragedy.
 Any one of those documents can be sitting in your outside garbage bins, waiting for someone to come steal them and piece together an identity.

 Never log onto a financial site from an email link.
 Always type your bank’s address separately and log on apart from email.
 Use two-step authentication for your email services and any other service such as Facebook that allows that as an option.
 Two-step authentication requires that, before you log on at an unusual computer to use a service, that provider will ask you to verify your identity by entering a personal identification number sent to your phone.
 This is very effective.